kansil/ProFAB/profab/model_learn/README.md

 ## Description

-Several machine learning algprithms based on regression and classification are available.
+Several machine learning algorithms based on regression and classification are available.
 Tuning hyperparameters is achieved with randomized search.
 The hyperparameters of each algorithm are portrayed in [hyperparameters.py](hyperparameters.py).
 These hyperparameters can be redefined to improve performance of models.

 ## Methods